codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 kubectl create -n cdx-svc -f my-docker-registry.yaml
 ```

-Assuming you named your Kubernetes secret my-docker-registry, append the following imagePullSecretKey configuration to your `toolsvc-values.yaml` file.
+Since you named your Kubernetes secret my-docker-registry, append the following imagePullSecretKey configuration to your `toolsvc-values.yaml` file.

 ```
 minio: